Understanding what solar panels are

 Cost savings

 By generating your own electricity, you can significantly reduce your electricity bills.
-Additionally, government incentives or tax credits may be available to offset the initial installation costs.
+Additionally, government incentives or tax credits may be available in your state to offset the initial installation costs.

 With proper care and maintenance, solar panels can generate clean electricity for decades, making them a long-lasting and eco-friendly energy source for homeowners.
 Their durable construction and minimal maintenance requirements ensure hassle-free operation and peace of mind.